yahiaosama/authz-schema-sync-check/README.md

 # authz-schema-sync-check

-A pre-commit hook for checking and syncing SpiceDB schema with Python models.
+A pre-commit hook for generating and syncing type definitions from SpiceDB schema.

 ## Overview

-This package provides a pre-commit hook that validates the synchronization between a SpiceDB schema file (`schema.zed`) and a Python models file (`models.py`).
-It ensures that the Python models correctly represent the relationships defined in the SpiceDB schema.
+This package provides a pre-commit hook that generates type definitions from a SpiceDB schema file (`schema.zed`) and ensures they are in sync with a Python models file (`models.py`).
+It uses Git to compare the generated code with the existing code and can automatically apply changes.

 ## Installation